umberto-fontanazza/onpress/README.md

 - removing elements from the image buffer when deleting
 - handle keys which are not squared, the images must be loaded with different dimensions and the window must resize accordingly

+### problems
+- init of KeyDisplayer never finishes execution because of window.mainloop(), a separate start() method should be created to avoid this problem